BavariaBlue/samm/Supporting Resources/v1.5/MarkDown/Draft/SAMM-1.5.1.md

 To prepare for penetration tests you should create and maintain an attack pattern catalog across all products.
 For this, known attacks that are relevant to one or more products should be gathered.
 In addition, attacks that are only known by your company are to be included, e.g., from previous penetration tests.
-The gathered information can than be used to create attack patterns.
+The gathered information can then be used to create attack patterns.
 Experiences from previous penetration tests can also be of great help here.
 An attack pattern is an abstract mechanism that describes how an attack works.
 It should begin with a name and include its probability, the exploitability for security, and the severity of the attack.